solosage1/anyprice-oracle/EIP.md

 The OP messenger is an implementation, not a standard, but it's widely used.
 If ERC-76xx defines its own cross-domain message format for data, there's a risk of duplicating what Bedrock already provides.
 Overlap exists in that both define a message structure (nonce, sender, target, data, etc.).
+ERC-76xx operates at the application layer; its specialized fields (like freshness or expiry timestamps) are contained *within* the `messageData` payload of the underlying CXM call, not as modifications to the CXM header or Bedrock contracts themselves.
+The ERC should strive to be compatible – e.g., perhaps recommending that on
-The ERC should strive to be compatible – e.g., perhaps recommending that on Optimism-class rollups, an ERC-76xx message should be sent via the canonical messenger contract (rather than a custom bridge).
+Optimism-class rollups, an ERC-76xx message should be sent via the canonical messenger contract (rather than a custom bridge).
 This avoids conflict and leverages the security of the L1-provided mechanism.
 Where the canonical path is too slow (L2→L1), ERC-76xx could specify an alternate faster path, but it